ababii/FPLS/README.md

 ## Examples

 See the `examples/` directory for complete worked examples, including:
-- Basic functional regression
+- Basic functional regression on simulated data
-- Component selection
 - Crop yield analysis

 ## Citation